johnbintz/jasmine-headless-webkit/index.md

 It also brings in the same copy of the Jasmine library that the Jasmine gem includes, so if you're testing in both environments, you're guaranteed to get the same results in your tests.

-#### Caching, caching, caching

-`jasmine-headless-webkit` does two things that are CPU intensive (besides running tests): compiling CoffeeScript and analyzing spec files to get line number information for nicer spec failure messages (_did I mention you get really nice spec failure messages with `jasmine-headless-webkit`, too?_).
-These two operations are cached into the `.jhw-cache/` folder from where the runner is executed.
-When this cache is combined with running tests continuously using Guard, runtime overhead is reduced to almost nothing.

-Of course, being a cache, it takes time to warm up.
-The first time you run `jasmine-headless-webkit` on a big project, it can take several seconds to warm the cache.
-After that, enjoy an almost 20% speedup in runtime (tested on exactly one project's runtime, YMMV).
-This is new as of `0.7.0`.

 #### `*.coffee` in my `jasmine.yml` file?!

 Yes, `jasmine-headless-webkit` will support `*.coffee` files in `jasmine.yml`, which the normal Jasmine server currently